FrigoEU/photobooths/README.md

 # photobooths

 This is an application that will soon run (on a tiny scale) in production.
-It's a CRUD application for a domain with around 5 objects.
+It's a CRUD application for (physical) photobooths.
+The photobooths have a default configuration setup (= defaultprofile).

 Aspects:
 - Written in PureScript